A Short History of Phoenix, Arizona

 Founding years

-After the early settlement, The United States took over the Phoenix area in 1848.
+After the early settlement, the United States took over the Phoenix area in 1848.
 Phoenix itself was later founded in 1867 by John W. Swilling.
 Swilling saw the dry soil in the area and realized the land could be farmed.
 It was relatively free of rocks and was far from snowy and heavy frost areas.
 All that was needed was water to make it happen.

 He ended up establishing what is known as the Swilling Irrigation Canal Company.
 Swilling then moved to the Salt River Valley to begin digging a canal.
 It wasn’t long after, in March 1868, that water started to flow through the canal.
 This allowed them to create crops that summer and start a whole new life in the magical place of Phoenix.